flatironinstitute/clair/doc/reference/fnt_basic.rst

 Template functions
 ------------------

-The instantiation of generic function in discussed in :ref:`customize`.
+The instantiation of generic functions in discussed in :ref:`customize`.